Mike Tyson vs. Roy Jones Jr.: Mike Tyson

 In September 2006, a year after his retirement, Tyson announced that he would embark on a world tour of exhibition fights billed as "Mike Tyson's World Tour" in a bid to overcome the debt he was in at the time.
 His first bout lasted for four rounds and took place at the Chevrolet Centre in Youngstown, Ohio, on October 20, 2006, against former professional boxer and Tyson's sparring partner Corey Sanders.
 (Note: Not to be confused with the South African former world heavyweight champion Corrie Sanders.)
 With 6,000 fans in attendance, the fight failed to live up to expectations and saw the crowd often booing with displeasure.
 This would be the only exhibition fight of the tour to take place.

 Tyson first mentioned the idea of returning to exhibition fights in a YouTube interview with rapper T.I. in April 2020, saying, "I want to go to the gym and get in shape to be able to box three or four-round exhibitions for some charities and stuff."
 He further teased a potential return to the ring a few weeks later, posting two short videos online of himself training on his Instagram account, and declaring "I'm back" at the end of the second video.
 Later that month, he said during a Facebook live stream, "Anything's possible.
 I feel unstoppable now.
 The gods of war have reawakened me, ignited my ego, and want me to go to war again.
 I feel like I'm [young] again."
 Mixed Martial Arts coach Rafael Cordeiro was selected to be Trainer and Cornerman to Tyson for the exhibition bout.

 Roy Jones Jr.

 Jones' last bout of his 29-year-long career took place on February 8, 2018, in which he defeated Scott Sigmon via unanimous decision at the Bay Center In Pensacola, Florida.
 Jones announced his retirement after the bout, but left the door open for a return against former UFC Middleweight Champion Anderson Silva, saying, "Dana, I know you're listening.
 I know Anderson's suspended.
 But that's the only other fight Roy Jones will return to the ring for.
 Other than that, chapter's closed."
+During preparations for the exhibition, Jones sparred with undefeated cruiserweight boxer Craig "Pressure" Parker, whom Jones identified as the sparring partner who most closely resembled Tyson.